-When it is completed in late 2017, the mixed-use development will include 200 residential units, almost 43,000 square feet of commercial space and parking for 430 cars, of which 135 spaces will be for public parking.
+Because of what seemed like a nonstop series of winter storms, developer Patrick Kessi says he now expects the project's first residents to begin moving into their new abodes in the first quarter of 2018.
+When it is completed, the mixed-use development will include 200 residential units, almost 43,000 square feet of commercial space and parking for 430 cars, of which 135 spaces will be for public parking.

-Paguio will return monthly to the Wizer Block to record the projects progress in still photos and on video.
-Watch for them on facebook.com/LakeOswegoReview, at lakeoswegoreview.com and in the pages of The Review.
+The Review will return monthly to the Wizer Block to record the project's progress.
+Watch for the images on facebook.com/LakeOswegoReview, at lakeoswegoreview.com and in the pages of the newspaper.